smford/simple-edgeos-backup/README.md

 A simple tool to regularly backup Ubiquiti Edge Router Configuration to github

+The inspiration and founding code has come from https://github.com/psitem/edgerouter-backup - thank you @psitem.
+I needed to make a few changes from the original code at psitem/edgerouter-backup, and this is me capturing those changes.

 ## Installation

 1. SSH to your edge router